nobl/ioBroker.senec/README.md

 - Fix: Sections the appliance did not list during discovery are no longer dropped from polling.
 A restricted or partial answer could previously reduce the adapter to polling almost nothing, including the live values.
 - Fix: A failing poll step is now counted, so a system that is only partly readable is reported instead of passing as healthy.
 - Fix: External energy sources sharing one foreign state now all update.
 Previously only the last one configured for a given state received changes, and a state used both directly and in a formula drove only one of the two.
 Values are also read once at startup instead of showing 0 until the source next changes, and a formula that divides by zero no longer writes Infinity.

-### 2.13.1 (2026-08-01)
-- Fix: A failed API read is now retried instead of being dropped until the next poll cycle.
-Retries apply to transient failures only — timeout, rate limiting, server error, dropped connection.
-Control commands are never retried, so none can reach the appliance twice.
-- API: A poll tier that could not complete now says so in the log, along with the fact that it is picked up again on the next cycle.
-Previously only the failure was logged, which read as if the data were lost.
-- Fix: Rate limiting by mein-senec.de went unnoticed.
-Its responses are read directly rather than raised as errors, so a "too many requests" reply counted as a success and the adapter kept its request rate up instead of easing off.
-It now backs off, honours the server's own retry delay, logs the event, and reports it under the connector's rate-limit diagnostics.
-Most noticeable when stepping through statistics weeks quickly.
-The same applies to a request repeated after a session expired, which previously skipped this handling altogether.
-- Fix: Downloading a statistics week ran into the short timeout meant for the portal's small JSON replies.
-A week at 5-minute resolution now gets a timeout that fits it.
-- Fix: A statistics week the server refused to send was displayed as an empty week rather than as an error.
-- Fix: A dashboard label could briefly show its key name (`stats_title`) instead of its text.
-Translation dictionaries are now revalidated on every load, views wait for them before drawing, and a label whose key cannot be resolved keeps its English text instead of being overwritten with the key.

 ### [Former Updates](CHANGELOG_OLD.md)